 3. Let the salsa remain in the refrigerator for at least one hour.
 Stir it well before serving with tortilla chips or turkey.

 - 1/2 cup water

 - Add to boiling water

 - 1 bag cranberries

 - 1 tsp fresh squeezed lemon or orange juice

 Boil without stirring for 5 minutes, then boil for 5 more minutes.

 Adapted from Jonathan's Organics recipe; Sent in by Meg S.

 Bring cranberries, wine, water, cloves, and honey to a simmer over medium-low heat in a large saucepan.
 Simmer, stirring occasionally for 10 minutes until most of the cranberries “pop” (the skins break open).
-Remove from the heat, remove the cloves and stir in the persimmons.
+Remove from the heat, remove cloves and stir in persimmons.
 Add more honey to taste, 2-3 tablespoons if needed.
 Pour into a glass bowl and serve at room temperature.